Freemasonry is one of the oldest social and charitable organisation in the world.

 Provinces of course have two functions, to help administer English Freemasonry and to recognise service given by deserving brethren by making them officers of the Provincial Grand Lodges (PrGL) or awarding ranks.

 Provincial Grand Lodges meet just like a normal lodge with the same officers.
-The current Provincial Grand Master of this Province is James Anthony Harrison.
+The current Provincial Grand Master of this Province is Mark Matthews.

 Whilst the normal structure has three levels, Grand Lodge, Provincial Grand Lodges and private lodges, there is occasionally a fourth, as in some of the very large Provinces such as this Province of West Lancashire, there is a further division into groups, again to make the administration of the Province easier.